sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Collection of free ICC profiles
+Short desc    : Collection of free ICC profiles
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL and MIT and Public Domain and zlib
+License      : LPPL and MIT and Public Domain and zlib
-Описание     : This package collects free ICC profiles that can be used by
+Descript     : This package collects free ICC profiles that can be used by
              : color profile aware applications/tools like the pdfx package,
              : as well as TeX and LaTeX packages to access them.
 ```